openstack/loci/README.md

   * `GID` The gid of the group that will be created (default to 42424).
   * `WHEELS` The location of the wheels tarball.
-This accepts a url to a tarball or a Docker image name in the form of [myregistry/]mydockernamespace/requirements[:ubuntu]
+This accepts a url to a tarball or a Docker image name in the form of `[myregistry/]mydockernamespace/requirements[:ubuntu]`
   * `DISTRO` This is a helper variable used for scripts.
 It would primarily be used in situations where the script would not detect the correct distro.
-    For example, you would set DISTRO=centos when running from an oraclelinux base image.
+    For example, you would set `DISTRO=centos` when running from an oraclelinux base image.
   * `PROFILES` The bindep profiles to specify to configure which packages get installed.
-This is a space sperated list.
+This is a space separated list.
   * `PIP_PACKAGES` Specify additional python packages you would like installed.
     The only caveat is these packages must exist in WHEELS form.
 So if you wanted to include rpdb, you would need to have built that into your